Skip to Main

 Advertisement

-This weekend, The Cherry Bowl Drive-In Theatre is doing a double creature feature of Squatch, a Michigan made horror movie that first premiered on their screen in June, and the 1994 horror movie Mosquito.
+This weekend, the theater will host a double creature feature with “Squatch,” a Michigan-made horror film that premiered at the drive-in in June, and the 1994 horror movie “Mosquito.”

 Local Trending News